 Preventive Maintenance Definition

+Preventive maintenance is regularly performed maintenance on a piece of equipment to reduce the likelihood of failure.
 In the same way you would not wait until your car’s engine fails to get the oil changed, machines, equipment, buildings and anything of value to your organization need consistent maintenance to avoid breakdowns and costly disruptions.

 This work is called Planned or Preventive Maintenance (PM).
 Preventive Maintenance is performed while the equipment is operating normally to avoid the consequences of unexpected breakdowns, such as increased costs, downtime and more.